getporter/proposals/pep/001-initial-pep-process.md

   proposal processes.
 It's been around for a very long time and provides a great template for us to start with.
 Some changes are necessary due to the differences in Porter vs Python.
 Porter is an implementation, whereas Python is a specification.
-That is why the Kuberentes and Helm processes were incorporated as well.
+That is why the Kubernetes and Helm processes were incorporated as well.

 * [Kubernetes Enhancement Proposal] - The PEP statuses were based on the KEP